-The sub-fund aims to invest at least 80% of its assets (excluding cash) in securities promoting environmental and social aspects, as defined by SFDR.
+The sub-fund invests in securities promoting environmental and social aspects as defined by SFDR in the proportions indicated in the pre-contractual information of the sub-fund.

 Finally, the sub-fund also has strong ESG integration, consisting of the consideration - flexibly according to the material challenges of the sectors of activity - of several ESG criteria.
 Please refer to the "Investment Strategy" section for a description of this "ESG integration" approach and the criteria it covers.